 American West 2019

-In partnership with BSDFF, six projects focusing on the American West were selected to enter the IF/Then Shorts pitch competition at BSDFF on February 21, 2019.
-The pitch will take place 3:00 - 5:00 PM at the University of Montana UC Theater and is free and open to the public.
+Six projects focusing on the American West were selected to enter the IF/Then Shorts pitch competition at Big Sky Documentary Film Festival on February 21, 2019 from 3:00 - 5:00 PM at the University of Montana UC Theater.

 - BALANCING ACT